wiseman-timelord/10NoiseBoard/README.md

 ### STATUS
 Alpha.
 Very early stages, working between, gpt4 and claude sonnet.
-- Gradio Interface looks "Good Enough".
+- It is silently exiting at the end of playing a sample, this now requires detailed debut statements and investigating.
-- Test and Debug.
-Ensure to try multiple formats.
+- Further Test and Debug.
+- Ensure to try multiple formats.

 ## DESCRIPTION
 - A custom noise bar for 8 samples done in gradio.